-[2] The Health Services Union New South Wales Branch, the New South Wales Branch of the Australian Nursing and Midwifery Federation and the New South Wales Nurses and Midwives' Association, being bargaining representatives for the Agreement, have given notice under s.183 of the Act that they want the Agreement to cover them.
-In accordance with s.201(2) of the Act, I note that the Agreement covers these organisations.
+- [7] The Australian Nursing and Midwifery Federation and the Health Services Union of Australia, being bargaining representatives for the Agreement, have given notice under s.183 of the Act that they want the Agreement to cover them.
+In accordance with s.201(2) I note that the Agreement covers the organisations. - [8] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 3 April 2018.
+The nominal expiry date of the Agreement is 30 June 2020.